nafcoder/DeepCPBSite/README.md

 ### Reproduction of results
 1. Firstly, download all features.
 Read the readme.txt of  [all_features](all_features) folder

-2. All reproducable codes are given.
+2. Reproducable codes are given.
 Training and prediction scripts are also provided.

 3. For reproducing results of the tables, you can navigate to the generation folder of that corresponding table number.
 Before running, update the feature_path variables inside the python files.